Thinking about buying a car in Costa Rica

 What kind of car do you want to buy/import?
 Are the right parts available here for maintenance and repair?
 Is the car appropriate for Costa Rican roads, which are often unpaved, potholed and damaged during the green season?
 Will you need a vehicle with [fourbye]?
 Only you know your individual needs.
 Meeting them is the next step.

 Driving Your Car to Costa Rica:

 Obviously this is an option and an adventurous one at that.
 If you drive from the United States you will pass through Mexico, Guatemala, Honduras, El Salvador and Nicaragua.
 It is not within the scope of this article to go into detail about all these border crossings; however, there is a lot of information you should know if you chose to do this.
-A good starting point for your research is:

 The Back & Forth: